- If you are unable to remove the printer in Windows 10 it's frustrating because you will not be able to refresh it and solve other issues.

 - When Explorer starts again, try to delete the printer driver.

-Solution 4 – Try to delete the printer quickly after restarting Print Spooler service
+4. Try to delete the printer quickly after restarting the Print Spooler service

 - Open Devices and Printers.

-- When Properties window opens, go to Ports tab and uncheck Enable bidirectional support option.
+- When the Properties window opens, go to the Ports tab and uncheck the Enable bidirectional support option.